networking101/microcorruption/Lagos/README.md

 # Lagos
 ## TLDR
+Only alphanumeric values are accepted from user input.
+The program is vulnerable to a stack buffer overflow.
+Jump to getsn function to read unfiltered bytes from user.
+Write and execute shellcode instructions that will call interrupt 0x7f.

 ## Details
 The LockIT Pro c.04  is the first of a new series  of locks.
 It is